leehomeecky/BlogText/README.md

 Push to the branch: git push origin feature/your-feature.
 Submit a pull request.

-Thank you for visiting my blog repository!
+Thank you for visiting our blog repository!
 If you have any questions or suggestions, feel free to open an issue.
 Happy reading!